fernanz/eleventies/src/site/index.md

 </ul>
 </div>

-{% for page in collection.post.links %}
+{% for page in collections.post.links %}
   <a href="{{ link.url }}">{{ page.data.title }}</a>
 {% endfor %}